mhaack/mh-site/src/posts/2025-07-04-smart-ev-charging-automatic-home-charger-control-with-ai-license-plate-recognition.md

 ![EV Charging Flow](/assets/images/ev-charging-flow.png "EV Charging Flow"){class="small"}

-1. **Motion Detection**: Camera sensors detect movement in the carport area via two different cameras
+1. Motion Detection: Camera sensors detect movement in the carport area via two different cameras

-2. **1.
-Condition Checks**: Verify if the is already charging?
+   1. Condition Checks: Verify if the is already charging?
-3. **Patience Delay**: 5-minute wait to allow parking and cable connection
+2. Patience Delay: 5-minute wait to allow parking and cable connection

-4. **Condition Checks**: Verify the car is plugged in, the EV charger is locked, and not already charging
+   2. Condition Checks: Verify the car is plugged in, the EV charger is locked, and not already charging
-5. **AI Analysis**: Capture and analyze a snapshot to identify the license plate
+3. AI Analysis: Capture and analyze a snapshot to identify the license plate
-6. **Smart Decision**: Unlock and start charging for authorized vehicles, or send alerts for unknown cars
+4. Smart Decision: Unlock and start charging for authorized vehicles, or send alerts for unknown cars

 ### The Complete Automation